stuartellis/stuartellis-site-hugo/content/articles/python-learning-resources.md

 If you are a programmer or systems administrator, consider [replacing bash scripting with Python](https://github.com/ninjaaron/replacing-bash-scripting-with-python).

 [This article](https://www.stuartellis.name/articles/python-toolbox) lists useful tools and libraries for Python.

+# Beyond the Basics

+After you have worked with Python for a while, buy a copy of [Fluent Python](https://www.oreilly.com/library/view/fluent-python/9781491946237/).
+This book will enable you to write idiomatic and efficient code.

+If you use Python for data science or other demanding applications, read [High Performance Python](https://www.oreilly.com/library/view/high-performance-python/9781449361747/).